 NZBA is the national authority for the implementation of BFHI in Aotearoa New Zealand.
 Accreditation assessment is based on WHO/UNICEF Global Hospital Assessment Criteria, that has been adapted for our unique health system.
 In particular, evidence-based culturally appropriate practice is encouraged at all health care services where breastfeeding is initiated.

 Aotearoa New Zealand's BFHI Accreditation recognises the following unique attributes:

 - Te Tiriti O Waitangii principles of protection, participation and partnership as an integral part of BFHI

 - Lead Maternity Carers (LMCs) that are chosen by women for antenatal, birth and post-natal care, are are assessed to BFHI principles

-- Informed consent is an important part of the BFHI process with consultation with community service providers and consumers having been encouraged.
+- Informed consent to participate in BFHI through consultation with community service providers and consumers.